NCGRP/hapxm/README.txt

-     For now, hapxm has only been tested to handle single bp "ranges" within 1 contig. exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=2048, excludes supplementary alignments] qual = Samtools view -q option (minimum mapping quality of included reads) [default=1, don't use 0 use >=1 instead, 0 is poorly defined] userrange = path to a file containing user-defined microhaploblock ranges of the form "contig lesite resite lemh remh mhlength" where 'lesite' is left end of the target range in the genome, 'remh' is the right end of the microhaploblock locus, and 'mhlength' is the
+     For now, hapxm has only been tested to handle single bp "ranges" within 1 contig. exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=2048, excludes supplementary alignments] qual = Samtools view -q option (minimum mapping quality of included reads) [default=1, don't use 0 use >=1 instead, 0 is poorly defined] mach = path to "machines" file for the gnu parallel command --sshloginfile, forces distribution across nodes userrange = path to a file containing user-defined microhaploblock ranges of the form "contig lesite resite lemh remh mhlength" where 'lesite' is left end of the target range in the genome, 'remh' is the right end of the microhaploblock locus, and 'mhlength' is the